cashier-go/cashier/README.md

 }
 ```

-Prior to using MySQL or SQLite you need to create the database and tables using [the provided seed file](db/seed.sql).
-e.g. `mysql < db/seed.sql`.
+Cashierd **will not** create the database for you - you need to create this.
+On startup cashierd will execute any schema changes.
 Obviously you should setup a role user for running in prodution.

 ## auth